dexterarmy/linux_theory/essentialCommands.md

 ## set uid, set gid, sticky bits ->

--- these three are the type of permissions which canbe given to file/direc
+-- these three are the type of permissions which canbe given to file/direc -- `SUID bit` -> when this is set on a file, it means when file is executed it is going to be executed as the user ID of the owner of the file instead of userid of the person running the file.
+So it is useful when we use `su` command, `passwd` command when you go to change your password as a regular user
+-- first digit will be suid digit
+-- The value of the suid bit in octal is 4000.
+-- The value of the SGID digit in octal is 2000
+-- The sticky bit is represented by the digit 1 in octal -- `capital S` -> SUID is set but not execute bit
+-- `lowercase s` -> execute bit and suid bit both are set -- `SGID` -> same as SUID, chmod 2664 sgifile -> capital S (sgid bit is set), (lowercase s, sgid and execute bit is set) -- `find . -perm /4000` -> find files whose suid is set -- set both at the same time -> `chmod 6664 sguid`
+-- `sticky bit` -> usually set on directories that are shared between people.
+It allows the user that owns a file in that direc and the root user to remove that file.
+No matter what the permissions on that directory are only the user owner can remove that
+-- ` The sticky bit set on a directory means that only the user owner of the file will be able to delete the file from the directory, regardless of the permissions on the directory`
+-- `For example, if the root user created a file in a directory with the sticky bit set, only the root user will be able to delete that file, regardless of the permissions on the directory`
+-- since we had sticky bit permission on the parent directory, a non privilege user is allowed to remove or modify files which are owned by self only
+-- `chmod +t stickydir` , `chmod 1777 stickydir`
+-- `ls -ld` -> to see the permissions on the directory itlsef -- You can create a custom error message to appear if someone else tries to delete a file from a sticky bit directory

+## Search for files:

+-- `find usr/share/ -name "*.jpg"`
+-- `find /lib64/ -size -10M`
+-- look at files modified at last minute -> `find /dev/ -mmin -1` -- so this way with similar commands we can see what configuration files your sys admin team changed in the last hour -- `find` -> search for files
+-- `find [/path/to/directory] [search_parameters]`
+-- `find /bin -name file.txt` -> name is the search paramter used to specify the name of file we are looking for -- if no path then searches in current directory
+-- remember this with `first we have to go there then we will find it` so first search location then search params -- `-name` is case sensitive
+-- `-iname` -> case insensitive
+-- `wild card expression` -> star is a joker card for text.
+It will match anything even if it is 0 or 100 chars -- `find -mmin 5` -> find files modified in that previous 5th minute only -- `find -mmin -5` -> find all files modified in last 5 min -- `find -mmin +5` -> find files modified before 5 min and to infinity -- `mtime` -> modified in days or past 24 hours period, `0` -> lists past 24hours, `1` -> 24 to 48 hours -- `modification` -> creation and editing file, when content is modified -- `change time` -> when metdata(data about data) is changed, so data about our file eg: file permissions -- `find cmin -5` -> find files changes in the last 5 minutes -- `find -size`
+-- `find -size 512k` -> to find files with size exactly 512kb
+-- `c` -> bytes, like M,G,k,c
+-- parameters are also referred to as search expressions sometimes because we can extend the parameter and add more parts to it to create an expression
+-- `find -name "f*" -size 512k` -> so we specified multiple options(working like AND operator) -- `find -name "f*" -o -size 512k` -> OR
+-- `find -not -name "f*"` -> NOT operator
+-- `find \! -name "f*"` -> we escaped the exclaimation because bash considers exclaimation mark as a special character -- 664 means u+rw, g+rw, o+r
+-- find files based on permissions -> `find -perm 664` -- find files with atleast this permission -> `find -perm -664`